best916116-crypto/PrimeReplace-Atlas/README.md

 ### Boundary-CDS payload unit

-A boundary-CDS payload unit, formally a transcript-boundary CDS payload hypothesis, asks whether an upstream endogenous transcript segment could in principle connect to a donor CDS payload that groups downstream pathogenic records.
+A boundary-CDS payload unit asks whether pathogenic records downstream of a transcript boundary can be grouped by a coding-payload hypothesis.

-This is a boundary-dependent transcript-bypass hypothesis.
-It is not equivalent to local exon/block replacement and does not imply functional rescue without RNA, junction, reading-frame, isoform, expression, dosage, NMD, and protein-function validation.
+This is a transcript-unit architecture descriptor.
+It is distinct from local exon/block replacement and requires downstream experimental validation before any implementation claim.

 ---